-Traditional style is one of those style that allow you to go all out, so a canopy or four poster bed would look absolutely gorgeous with it.
+Traditional style is one of those styles that allow you to go all out, so a canopy or four-poster bed would look absolutely gorgeous with it.
 However, if you want something extra, then a simple basic frame with a tufted headboard can also be a good choice.

 The industrial style is edgy and unique, but it’s also extremely simple.
 So a platform bed or a headboard with side rails would be an excellent choice to complement it.

 So as you can see, even though a bed has become such an integral part of our life, there are still lots of things we never knew about it!
 We hope we helped you get a hang of all the types of popular beds and which styles they go best with!